 Started at the height of the pandemic, Couch to Homestead helps people go from the couch to the homestead.
 It’s really that simple.
-Focused on livestock, food forests, and self-sufficiency, we help you grow your own food and become more secure.
+Focused on fruit trees, food forests, and self-sufficiency, we help you grow your own food and become more secure.

 Our grocery stores ran out of food.

-Let it digest for a second.
+Let that digest for a second.
 Our grocery stores, which are designed to provide an endless supply of food, ran out of food.

 Not sure where to turn, we at least wanted a distraction from this and the other effects of the pandemic.
 So, we sat down on the couch and scrolled through some movies.